axibase/atsd-use-cases/tutorials/irregular-timestamp/README.md

 Open the **Data > CSV Parsers** page and create a new parser for this file.
 Alternatively, download the [parser configuration](./resources/irregular-timestamp-parser.xml) and follow the [upload instructions](../shared/import-csv-parser.md) to import the configuration into ATSD.

-If you manually create the parser, complete the **Timestamp Columns** field to define both columns which contain a piece of the fragmented timestamp separated by semi-colon, comma, or line break.
+If you manually create the parser, use **Timestamp Columns** to define both columns which contain a piece of the fragmented timestamp separated by semi-colon, comma, or line break.

 ![](./images/timestamp-column.png)

-Define the **Timestamp Type** as **Pattern** and specify the pattern in the **Timestamp Pattern** field.
+Define the **Timestamp Type** as **Pattern** and specify the pattern in **Timestamp Pattern**.

 ![](./images/timestamp-pattern.png)